markusgoller/markus-goller/content/blog/pi_as_server.md

-title: Pi as Server
+Title: Pi as Server
-date: 2022-02-16 16:00
+Date: 2022-02-16 16:00
 og_image:../images/weather_station/IMG_20200630_170836_edited_1.jpg
-tags: Raspberry Pi, weather station
+Tags: Raspberry Pi, weather station

 # Pi as Server
-In order to publish the data of my weather station elsewhere as on [Weather Underground](https://www.wunderground.com/) an external server has to be installed.
+In order to publish the data of my [Renkfore WH2315](https://www.amazon.de/Renkforce-WH2315-Funk-WETTERSTATION/dp/B01N4DK6TG#ace-g6772571139) radio weather station elsewhere as on [Weather Underground](https://www.wunderground.com/) an external server has to be installed.
 I have bought a vServer on [netcup](https://www.netcup.de/).
 This server workes with [nginx](http://nginx.org/) as webserver.